BeingTomGreen/zomfkit-api/readme.md

 - Start adding other endpoints!
 - Setup GH pages for Docs?
 - Tests :'(
-- `api/v1/actions/fishinxg` should return 'skill not found' or something similar? or perhaps better to keep in generic?
+- `api/v1/actions/fishinxg` should return 'skill not found' or something similar? or perhaps better to keep it generic?

 ### License